1. Overview

 -

-EVENT_CLICKED - An object was pressed for a short period of time, then released.
-Not called if scrolled
+EVENT_CLICKED - Triggered when an object is pressed briefly and then released.
+Not called if scrolled.

 -